syncfusion-content/flutter-docs/Flutter/xlsio/working-with-formulas.md

 Using a function as one of the arguments in a formula is known as Nested Function.

-The following code shows how to access a Nested Function.
+The following code shows how to use nested functions.

 {% highlight dart %}

 // Create a new Excel Document. final Workbook workbook = Workbook();